ibm-cloud-docs/cephaas/host_rename.md

 {: screen}

 The `$sds_endpoint` is an environment variable that points to the endpoint provided to you when {{site.data.keyword.cephaas_short}} was configured.
 It is in the URL form.
 For example, `https://sds-cephaas.<cephaas-instance-id>.software-defined-storage.appdomain.cloud:{port number}/v1`.
 You can set the URL once and then not have to add it for every command.
 For guidance on how to set the URL, see [Config commands](/docs/cephaas?topic=cephaas-ic-sds-cli-reference&interface=cli#ic-config-commands).

+## Renaming a host by using Terraform
+{: #rename-host-tf}
+{: terraform}

+To rename the host, do the following steps:

+1. Open your `main.tf` file and modify the `name` value in the `ibm_sds_host` resource.

+2. After editing and saving the file, run commands `terraform plan` and `terraform apply` to apply your changes.

+You can modify only one parameter value at a time.
+{: note}